alberttxu/moviewatcher/README.md

 ### Tips
   - If you just want to move the raw files without processing, leave the command file blank.
+  - The MotionCor2 output files don't have to go in the same folder as the DEST folder for the original data.
   - You can use other programs to align such as Unblur and alignframes.